The Constitution of the Australian Linguistic Society

 - Dues shall be determined by vote of the Annual General Meeting.

-- The Officers of the Society shall be a President, three Vice-Presidents, a Treasurer, a Secretary, an Associate Secretary, a Postgraduate Student Representative, and the Editor of the Journal.
+- The Officers of the Society shall be a President, three Vice-Presidents, a Treasurer, an Associate Treasurer, a Secretary, an Associate Secretary, a Postgraduate Student Representative, and the Editor of the Journal.

 - The officers shall be elected by secret ballot at an Annual General Meeting of the Society, to take office at the conclusion of that Meeting.

-- The Executive Committee shall be composed of the above officers.
-Executive Committee meetings may be held as required and are open for observation to all members of the Society and to designated observers from affiliated societies.
+- The Executive Committee shall be composed of the above officers as voting members of the Executive Committee.
+The Directors of the immediate past and forthcoming conferences shall be ex-officio, non-voting members of the Executive Committee.
 Postal votes of the Executive Committee may be conducted by the Secretary as required.
+Minutes of Executive Committee meetings shall be available to the membership.

 - The Executive Committee may appoint one of the Vice-Presidents to deputise for the President or other officer in his/her absence.
 If an Annual General Meeting is not scheduled within six months, vacancies (other than a Vice-Presidency) shall be filled by nomination by the Executive and postal ballot of members, for the remaining term of the office.